DataDog/documentation/content/en/security/application_security/how-appsec-works.md

 {{< img src="/security/application_security/asm-blocking-ui.png" alt="A security signal panel in Datadog ASM, allowing to block the attackers' IPs" width="75%">}}

-The blocked requests will feature a JSON or an HTML content.
+The blocked requests feature JSON or HTML content.
 If the [`Accept` HTTP header][19] is pointing to HTML - like `text/html` -, the HTML content is used, otherwise the JSON one is.

 Both contents are embedded in the Datadog tracer library package and loaded locally.
 Example of the templates for [HTML][17] and [JSON][18] in the Datadog Java tracer source code on Github.